Where can you find electronics careers?

-All of the electronics courses are delivered in a flexible blended format that includes a combination of Online and open-lab/hands-on participation.
+All of the electronics courses are delivered in a flexible blended format that includes a combination of online and open-lab/hands-on participation.
 This delivery model of instruction provides a very flexible format for students to participate in our courses and program.
-The learning in this course is accomplished through online participation using ANGEL and through attending open labs at RWC and/or TRC.
+The learning in this course is accomplished through online participation using Blackboard and through attending open labs at RWC and/or TRC.
 This allows you to participate and be successful in the coursework around your schedule.
 For further information see Program Details.

 Career Opportunities in Electronics

-RCC graduates with an A.A.S. degree in Electronics Technology have over an 85 percent success rate finding careers in the electronics field.
+RCC graduates with an AAS degree in Electronics Technology have over an 85 percent success rate finding careers in the electronics field.
 In addition to graduating with a two-year degree, RCC electronics students take an industry-standardized test (ISCET) that illustrates to employers entry-level proficiencies in analog, digital, and troubleshooting techniques in the electronics area.